thaumiel-modpacks/thaumiel-server/README.md

 ## Acknowledgments

+- [itzg](https://github.com/itzg)'s work for making minecraft server automation easy and available for the masses.
+- [Packwiz](https://packwiz.infra.link/) for the modpack manager upon which this project is based.
 - [Best-README-Template](https://github.com/othneildrew/Best-README-Template) for the README template.
-- [Packwiz](https://packwiz.infra.link/) for the modpack manager upon which this project is based.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>